All Episodes

 And that leads me to this great piece that was put out by two days ago.

-I've been meaning to get to it on the air by the Washington Examiner, T. Beckett Adams put this all together.
+I've been meaning to get to it on the air by the Washington Examiner.

-And he writes this the press has a problem and it seems to be getting worse, whether through bias, sloppiness, or sheer panic, newsrooms have dropped their standards since President Trump was sworn in as the 45th president of the United States.
+Whether through bias, sloppiness, or sheer panic, newsrooms have dropped their standards since President Trump was sworn in as the 45th president of the United States.

 This is so well written.

-Instead of adjusting adeptly to Trump's easy relationship with the truth and his tendency to abuse members of the media by dialing up their standards, a significant number of journalists have tripped over themselves recently to repeat every bit of gossip, half-cocked rumor involving the new president and his administration.
+Instead of adjusting, adeptly to Trump's easy relationship with the truth and his tendency to abuse members of the media by dialing up their standards, a significant number of journalists have tripped over themselves recently to repeat every bit of gossip, half-cocked rumor involving the new president and his administration.

-To rush to get these supposed scoops out in the open, whether in print, on television, social media, has of course produced a rash of shoddy reporting.
+To rush to get these supposed scoops out in the open, whether in print, on television, social media, has, of course, produced a rash of shoddy reporting.

-Rather, it's to say there has been a disturbing and unusually large number of stories that have turned out to be overhyped, inconclusive, half true, or flat out incorrect.
+Rather, it's to say there has been a disturbing and unusually large number of stories that have turned out to be overhyped, inconclusive, half-true, or flat-out incorrect.

 There's also been a number of reports whose sourcing is so thin that to believe them would be to take a major leap of faith.

-The one thing that these reports have in common is that they failed to provide readers and viewers with a clear, indisputable, accurate picture of what is really going on at the White House.
+The one thing that these reports have in common is that they fail to provide readers and viewers with a clear, indisputable, accurate picture of what is really going on at the White House.

 The press's most important role is to shine a light on those in power.